Our Creative Writing Courses

 All are welcome to join our supportive atmosphere.
 Registration link to be listed here.

-Sat, 10 October: 2.30-5.30pm; Sun, 11 October: 10am-3pm, Bunya House.
+Sun, 11 October: 10am-4pm, Bunya House.
+Strict COVID compliance.
+Very small group.
 Cost: $235.
 “Spring passes and one remembers one’s innocence.
 Summer passes and one remembers one’s exuberance.
 Autumn passes and one remembers one’s reverence.
 Winter passes and one remembers one’s perseverance.” ~Yoko Ono

-A weekend for all ages and creative pursuits, we explore our stories through the richness of our own lives and experiences.
-With Eveylyn Brennan, a Jungian dream interpreter as a guest speaker, we’ll ‘write what we know’ through exercises and discussions.
-We:
+A weekend for all ages and creative pursuits, we explore our lives through the richness of our stories and experiences.
+We will:

 - Discuss memories and dreams as wellsprings of creativity and insight.